joostiphone/Optiplex-9020-USFF-Hackintosh/README.md

 PRECAUSION:
 - Currently using Big Sur Public Beta.
-- I'm using OpenCore 0.6.2.
-You can download the latest build from here which you can use during the EFI creation as per below: https://github.com/acidanthera/OpenCorePkg/releases
+- You can download the latest build from here which you can use during the EFI creation as per below: https://github.com/acidanthera/OpenCorePkg/releases
 - Also great info from: https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/#backstory

 - USB preparation and installation of Big Sur according this video: